CodingItWrong/user-modifiable-software/hypercard/competitors-and-successors.md

 Here Atkinson calls the lack of an authoring environment on the web "a little difference", but elsewhere we've seen just how essential he considered the authoring aspect to be.

-This lack of authoring was somewhat mitigated by blogs and wikis, which allow creating web content using the same tooling it is viewed with: the browser.
+This lack of authoring was eventually somewhat mitigated by blogs and wikis, which allow creating web content using the same tooling it is viewed with: the browser.
 The difference is that this content is non-interactive, a static document.
 If you want to create interactive software, you need different tooling.
 Web-based software development environments like [CodeSandbox](https://codesandbox.io/), [Glitch](https://glitch.com/), and [replit](https://replit.com/) are starting to bridge this gap.
 But while they remove the complexity of setting up local development environments, they still require developers to work through complicated development tooling and workflows to create software, far more complex than HyperCard was.

 ## Customizing Software